In a Nutshell

 The MDHearing website provides a toll-free phone number for support.
-There is also a contact form to send an email to the customer service department.
-The company has in-house audiologists who will review hearing test results if you send them in, and help you decide which hearing aid model would be most appropriate for your level of hearing loss and your lifestyle.
+There is also a contact form to email the customer service department.
+The company has in-house audiologists who will review hearing test results if you send them in and help you decide which hearing aid model would be most appropriate for your level of hearing loss and your lifestyle.

 The FAQ section of the website is thorough, with sections on hearing aid maintenance, troubleshooting, product-specific questions, manuals, warranty information, and the MDHearing app.
 Most questions have detailed answers, and some include video tutorials.
 Be aware that once you enter the FAQ section of the website, it is difficult to navigate back to the company’s main sales page.